1Hive/kit/docs/sync/dao-allocations-payroll.md

 Payroll is calculated separately from any compensation earned through tasks or allocations, so it shouldn't be compared to an equivalent salary.

 Members who are added to payroll should have a clearly defined scope of recurring work.
-A member who has been added to Payroll can choose to claim their allotment in any treasury asset, including `Honey`.
+A member who has been added to Payroll can choose to claim their allotment in any treasury asset, including `MRT`.